Leveraging Organizational Influence to Support Culture Change in the Academy

 Faculty Director of the PSM National Office

-Dr. Sterling received his bachelor’s degree in mechanical engineering from Texas A&M University and M.S. and Ph.D. degrees in mechanical engineering from the California Institute of Technology.
-He worked at Los Alamos National Laboratory, TRW, and Advanced Projects Research as a systems engineer and project manager, developing a keen interest in new product development and entrepreneurship.
-Dr. Sterling has been a faculty member at KECK Graduate Institue (KGI) since 2000.
-He is also co-Founder and Chair of the Board of Directors for Claremont BioSolutions, LLC.
+Dr. Sterling received his bachelor’s degree in mechanical engineering from Texas A&M University and a master’s degree and a Ph.D. in mechanical engineering from the California Institute of Technology.
+He worked at Los Alamos National Laboratory and Advanced Projects Research as a systems engineer and project manager.
+Dr. Sterling has been a faculty member at Keck Graduate Institute (KGI) since 2000.

 Creating Sustainable Organizations: Sustainability & Lessons Learned from the National Stage